learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-08-27-shiitake-inocoluation-parties.markdown

 Forest and I supply materials, tools, and some assembly line to help the work move smoothly.
 We also have been cutting and collecting logs for inocolulation.

-In from collecting inthe woods with Forest's Landrover filled with Red Oak.
+Forest's Landrover is filled with Red Oak after collecting logs we cut in the woods.
 ![Red Oak in Forests Landrover]({{site.url}}/assets/images/mushrooms/red-oak-in-forests-landrover.jpg)

 Low stack of Red Oak ready for inoculation.